Preconstruction Services are the services we offer at the beginning of the design process, well before construction begins.

 - Costs are visible during design, allowing you to make cost-wise choices early in design, rather than needing an expensive redesign after the project has been fully detailed.

-- Constructability issues are addressed prior to construction and creative cost saving construction alternatives can be explored.
+- Construction challenges are addressed prior to construction; creative cost saving construction alternatives can be explored.

 - Adds a deeper level of detail to your designer’s Scope of Work and Specifications.
 This reduces the risk of construction cost overruns, change orders, and unexpected delays.